 HIE from Neonatal Health Mismanagement

-Babies can develop health issues after birth that require proper intervention.
-If intervention is done incorrectly, or is delayed, the impact of these health issues can become much worse.
+Babies can develop health issues after birth that require timely intervention.
+Incorrect or delayed treatment can make these health issues much worse.
 In many cases, however, these complications can be prevented with proper monitoring and adherence to standards of care.
 These health issues include:

 Neonatal breathing problems

 Babies who have gone through a difficult birth sometimes need help breathing.
 If resuscitation does not work, they are placed on a breathing machine called a ventilator.
-Medical staff must place the tube properly, or they risk not delivering air to the baby’s lungs at all, along with stomach tears and lung collapse.
-Medical staff also have to regulate the pressure of the gases being passed into the baby’s lungs or else the baby can be at risk of the lungs getting too distended and injured to work (pneumothorax).
-This type of lung injury can severely impact the baby’s ability to deliver oxygen to its tissues.
+Medical staff must place the tube properly and regulate the pressure of gases going to the baby’s lungs.

 Improper treatment of meconium aspiration syndrome (MAS)